Resilient Stories

 Set in 1882 New York City, The Gilded Age begins by centering on a young woman, Marian Brook, while she navigates New York’s rigid social scene.
 Marian is caught up in the conflicts of her ‘old money’ van Rhijn family, as well as the ‘new money’ Russell family that recently built a new mansion across the street.

 The Gilded Age has quickly become one of my favorite shows, and I highly recommend it to anyone.
-If you haven’t yet seen it, you can purchase episodes or the full collection of The Gilded Age Season One here (note this is an Amazon affiliate link that may earn Resilient Stories a small commission).
+If you haven’t yet seen it, you can purchase episodes or the full collection of The Gilded Age Season One.

 Finding Inspiration for Resilience in Our Favorite Characters